apache/flink/docs/deployment/resource-providers/mesos.md

 Apache Flink provides the script `bin/mesos-appmaster.sh` to initiate the Flink on Mesos cluster.

 ### Preparation

 Flink on Mesos expects a Mesos cluster to be around.
-It also requires the Flink binaries being deployed ontothe the Mesos master.
+It also requires the Flink binaries being deployed.
 Additionally, Hadoop needs to be installed on the very same machine.

-Flink provides `bin/mesos-appmaster.sh` to create a Flink on Mesos cluster.
-It will instantiate a JobManager process on the Mesos master.
-The Mesos workers will be utilized to run the TaskManager processes.
+Flink provides `bin/mesos-appmaster.sh` to initiate a Flink on Mesos cluster.
+A Mesos application master will be created (i.e. a JobManager process with Mesos support) which will utilize the Mesos workers to run Flink's TaskManager processes.

 For `bin/mesos-appmaster.sh` to work, you have to set the two variables `HADOOP_CLASSPATH` and `MESOS_NATIVE_JAVA_LIBRARY`: